ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 4. Once the server acknowledges that the packets have been received, the packets in the client will be marked as ‘Uploaded’.
    * Packets that remain in ‘Ready to Upload’ status will be exported again when the next export is executed.
    * Packets in ‘Uploaded’ or any other status will not be exported again.
-5. All the Registration Officers and Supervisors on-boarded to the USB client dongle is able to export all packets.
+5. All the Registration Officers and Supervisors on-boarded to the client machine is able to export all packets.
 1. Supports the partial export.
 If the system is able to export some packets to the folder and no other files due to lack of storage space or unavailability of the folder, the successfully exported packets should remain on the destination folder.
 1. For partial or full failure, the system displays error message.
 1. System captures and stores the transaction details for audit purpose.